IMCM-OX/interactive-analysis-terra/README.md

 git commit -m"descriptive_commit_message"     # commit the staged scripts

 # push to github
-git psh                                       # push to GitHub your "new scripts"
+git push origin <branch name>                 # push to GitHub your "new scripts"

 ```